Diyarbakır Travel Guide: Best Things To Do, Itineraries & Day Trips

 The Diyarbakir area has experienced a troubled history, particularly due to political and ethnic tensions between the Turkish government and Kurdish groups.
 The region, predominantly Kurdish, was heavily impacted by conflict, especially during the 1980s and 1990s and more recently in the mid-2010s.
 Clashes between Turkish security forces and Kurdish militants led to violence and significant destruction, particularly in the Sur district.

 In recent years, Diyarbakir has made efforts to improve security and stability, focusing on restoring historic sites and promoting tourism.
-While the area’s past has been marked by conflict, it is now increasingly seen as a safer destination where visitors can explore its rich cultural and historical heritage.
+While the area’s past has been marked by conflict, it is now increasingly regarded as a safe destination for visitors to explore its rich cultural and historical heritage.
 However, it’s always advisable for travelers to stay informed about current events when planning a visit.

 The Radisson Blu Hotel, Diyarbakir, is a modern 5-star hotel located in the city center.
 It offers luxurious rooms, a spa, an indoor pool, and fine dining options.
 It’s well-suited for both business and leisure travelers.